WHO WE ARE AND WHAT WE DO

 Latest wastewater testing results and Covid risk levels

-Due to decreasing levels of COVID virus in Yarmouth’s wastewater, we are lowering the COVID-O-Meter to Moderate.
+Due to relatively stable levels of COVID virus in Yarmouth’s wastewater, we are keeping the COVID-O-Meter at Low.

-April 1st 2024.
-Wastewater SARS-CoV-2 viral levels peaked in late December 2023 at 5,875 copies/mL, decreased in early January, and then plateaued from mid-January through February at an average level of about 1,500 copies/mL.
+Wastewater SARS-CoV-2 viral levels peaked in late December 2023 at 5,875 copies/mL, decreased in early January 2024, plateaued from mid-January through February at an average level of about 1,500 copies/mL, and then declined during March to 421 copies/mL on March 27th.

 Learn more about the Yarmouth wastewater testing program and see the latest Yarmouth wastewater testing reports.